 The Kentucky Chamber supports appropriate efforts, including ongoing investment, to ensure efficient, equitable and sufficient water supplies and wastewater services for communities across the Commonwealth.
 The Chamber recognizes water and wastewater system upgrades are of particular concern due to the financial hardship that upgrading them can place on small systems and their customers.
-Where appropriate, the Chamber supports voluntary consolidation of water and wastewater systems to address such challenges in a more efficient, economical manner that meets the needs of

-Kentucky's communities.
-The Chamber supports flexibility in options to valuate water or wastewater systems.
-The Chamber also supports the consideration of public-private partnership solutions in the water and wastewater sectors, as appropriate.
+Where appropriate, the Chamber supports voluntary consolidation of water and wastewater systems to address such challenges in a more efficient, economical manner that meets the needs of Kentucky's communities.
+The Chamber supports measures to ensure the Commonwealth's water and wastewater systems are operating at a high level to deliver affordable and safe services.
+The Chamber also supports the consideration of publicprivate partnership solutions in the water and wastewater sectors, as appropriate.
 The Chamber supports appropriate interconnectivity agreements among municipalities and water and wastewater service providers throughout the state to ensure water and wastewater treatment needs are met.

-PILLAR IV: EFFECTIVE AND EFFICIENT GOVERNMENT
+গাঁটি PILLAR IV: EFFECTIVE AND EFFICIENT GOVERNMENT